ZhongRuoyu/ruoyu.xyz/_posts/2020-10-14-temple-of-the-golden-pavilion.md

 Seems that it's not that good to be too free.
 I guess I'll have a better sleep tonight.

 Well, at least Beethoven's Symphony No. 7 is good.
-Both the Seiji Ozawa & Saito Kinen version, recorded in 2016/17, and the very famous Carlos Cleiber & Vienna one from 1976.
+Both the Seiji Ozawa & Saito Kinen version, recorded in 2016/17, and the very famous Carlos Kleiber & Vienna one from 1976.